14-Day Turkey And Greece Itinerary (Detailed Guide)

 It’s the last day of your Turkey and Greece tour, and it starts with a visit to Monastiraki Square – there are lots of shops and even a little flea market.
 Just two minutes away, you’ll find Hadrian’s Library, another fascinating set of ancient ruins to wander around.

 Head down to the Central Athens Market (also known as Varvakios) and check out where local vendors sell meat, vegetables, fruit, spices, and fish.
-It’s located close to the Psiri Neighborhood of downtown Athens, and going to the market will give you a really authentic feel for Greek culture.
+It’s located near the Psiri neighborhood in downtown Athens, and visiting the market will give you a truly authentic feel for Greek culture.

 After the business of the market, make your way to the National Archaeological Museum of Athens, where you’ll see some of the oldest Greek artifacts from all periods of the country’s ancient history.

-And finally, end off your holiday by watching an incredible sunset from the top of Mount Lycabettus, the highest point of Athens.
+And finally, end off your holiday by watching an incredible sunset from the top of Mount Lycabettus, the highest point in central Athens.

 If you want to treat yourself to a special dinner for your last night, make a booking at Orizontes Lycabettus – you’ll be able to enjoy delicious Greek-style food and seafood.